Handsomeskull/WTP-WebToApp/README.md

 ## 🐧 Linux Only

 Currently, this tool is available for Linux.
-Support for Windows might come in the future👀
+Support for Windows might come in the future 👀

 ## 🐞 Known Issues